Vietnam.vn - Nền tảng quảng bá Việt Nam

 Veteran experts like Jim Keller ( left ) will help Japan boost AI chip development.

-The Japanese government is reportedly funding a range of projects from research to advanced AI chip manufacturing, with a $67 billion investment plan to regain its core position in the semiconductor industry.
+The Japanese government is reportedly funding a range of projects from research to advanced AI chip production, with a $67 billion investment plan to regain its core position in the semiconductor industry.
 The partnership with Tenstorrent will help accelerate these efforts.

 After resigning from Intel in June 2020, Keller joined AI chip startup Tenstorrent as chief technology officer.
 He will become CEO of the company in January 2023.